Ralim/IronOS/Documentation/Settings.md

 ### Setting: Sleep timeout

-How long of a period without movement / button-pressing is required before the device drops down to the sleep temperature.
+The time required with no movement or button-pressing before the device drops down to the sleep temperature.

 On device help text: